VC-Daniel/nd940-android-kotlin-c4-starter/README.md

 # Location Reminder

 A Todo list app with location reminders that remind the user to do something when he reaches a specific location.
 The app will require the user to create an account and login to set and access reminders.
-This app is thoroughly tested using black box testing as well as test doubles.
+This app is thoroughly tested using black box tests to validate the overall funcionality and navigation of the app.
+In addition the tests validate concise features in isolation using test doubles.

 ## Getting Started

 1. Clone the project to your local machine.
 2. Open the project using Android Studio.
-3. Supply a Google maps API token & Firebase google-services.json file
+3. Supply a Google maps API token & Firebase google-services.json file.

 ### Dependencies